 Histogram The chart can be shown as histogram, displaying the distribution of values by percentage.
-Click the Histogram button and the following window appears:
+Click the histogram button and the following window appears:

-Figure 6.6 Histogram and data statistics Under Bin Settings there are two options, Default and User.
+Figure 6.6 Histogram Under Bin Settings there are two options, Default and User.
 Choose User to select the number of bins and the minimum and maximum values you wish to display.
 The Histogram can be printed out by clicking the Print button.